0xdanelia/scrycall/README.md

 ## How to format output

-You can use the flag `--print=` to print different information about the cards that the query returns.
-Within the format string `%` is a special character used to indicate certain parameters based on the JSON card objects.
-The special parameters are:
+You can use the flag `--print=` to construct a format string to print information about the cards.
+The contents of this format string will be printed for each card.
+Within the format string `%` is a special character used to indicate certain card attributes based on the JSON card objects.
 ```
 %n    name
 %m    mana_cost